-You can make a significant impact by helping adults in our community learn to read.
-There are many opportunities to volunteer with The READ Center in locations throughout metro Richmond and Petersburg.
+You can make a significant impact by helping adults in our community improve their literacy skills.
+There are many opportunities to volunteer with The READ Center in locations throughout Richmond, Henrico, and Chesterfield.

-- You must be 18 years of age and have a high school diploma or GED.
+Tutors must be 18 years of age or older, and have a high school diploma or GED.